Issue 4/2023 - Imperiale Gewalt

 CH: A counter-concept to the “racialized neoliberal capitalocene” might be the idea of “mineral solidarity”, which is the title of the concluding chapter of the film.
 This notion is not so much connected to the earthly territory, but in the perspective that the film projects, to the “hold of the wind” – what clouds and the wind carry, which is also designated as a “migrant ecosystem”, as the voice in the film explains.
 What exactly is it that clouds might carry, beyond possible devastation or the epitome of the climate catastrophe?

 CH: At the very end of the film, we not only see clouds of tiny, mineral-like particles forming certain clusters and shapes, but also the shadowy figures of Black people on a slave ship that crosses the ocean.
-In some respect this connects back to the first film you made together, Serpent Rain, in which the imagery of a Norwegian slave ship is invoked.
-What particular “ancestral claims” do you regards as legitimate in this respect, considering the history and on-going aftermath of slavery?
-Is it a matter of mere recognition, of material reparation, or a much more radical turn-over of the existing (Western, still mostly liberal) system?
+In some respect this connects back to the first film you made together, Serpent Rain, in which the imagery of a Norwegian slave ship is evoked.
+What particular “ancestral claims” do you regard as legitimate in this respect, considering the history and on-going aftermath of slavery?
+Is it a matter of mere recognition, of material reparation, or is it a claim towards a much more radical overturn of the existing (Western, still mostly liberal) system?

-DFS: I think what made it possible for that figure to govern our existence so efficiently and such a long time, is the root of all evil.
+DFS: I think what made it possible for that figure to govern our existence so efficiently and such a long time, that is the root of all evil.
 But we should not really use that phrase because that’s not how I think.
-What you describe of course accounts for the centrality of violence in our thinking and what makes that possible is something I’m calling linearity these days: a linearity, which is metaphysical (in the sense Derrida uses when he describes metaphysics of presence).
-That is, by linearity I refer to the line in both senses, the one that gives the sense that something is present and remains present and the line that gives the sense that something is separate or distinct from its environ or from something else.
+What you describe of course accounts for the centrality of violence in our thinking, and what makes that possible is something I’m calling "linearity" these days: a linearity, which is metaphysical (in the sense that Derrida uses when he describes the "metaphysics of presence").
+By "linearity", I refer to the line in both senses, the one that gives the sense that something is present and remains present – and the line that gives the sense that something is separate or distinct from its environment or from something else.
 In a way, it corresponds to Kant’s postulate of space and time as formal intuitions.

 CH: Following up on this notion of linearity, you seem to be deeply skeptical of the idea of historical progress (or unilinear time, for that matter).
-It’s “all beginnings”, or “all endings”, as it says in the film, but time as a kind continuum between beginnings and endings does not exist.
+It’s “all beginnings”, or “all endings”, as it says in the film, but time as a kind of continuum between beginning and ending does not exist.
 How else can we arrive at some kind of progress (e.g. overcoming racism) when this very elementary kind of movement – from something worse to something better – is rejected?

 AN: Well, overcoming racism is something that already exists.
 There is not a timeline towards it.
-The idea of progress, or the idea of messianic time or the kind of return or revolution that it implies, this moment of transformation – all that has, in a way, lead to immortal accumulation.
+The idea of progress, or the idea of messianic time or the kind of return or revolution that it implies, this moment of transformation – all that has, in a way, lead to "immortal accumulation".
 The soul, or Christ, or the revolution, or however it’s figured, is very much like a dangling carrot that we’re always ever accelerating towards but that never actually appears, or if it appears then only in piecemeal.
-Generally, I think the idea of progress towards something better is quite dangerous … or has certainly been ineffective so far.
+Generally, I think the idea of progress towards something better is quite dangerous … or has at least been ineffective so far.

 AN: We certainly mean both.
-I think the unmarked graves are one of the foundational points of the neoliberal “hidden in plain sight” – from offshore banking to maquiladoras to black-ops sites to people being disappeared to all kinds of political violence that happen just below the threshold of what is legal but often state sanctioned.
+I think the unmarked graves are one of the foundational points of the neoliberal version of “hidden in plain sight” – from offshore banking to maquiladoras to black-ops sites to people being disappeared and all kinds of political violence that happen just below the threshold of what is legal but often state-sanctioned.
 What’s hidden in plain sight is so much violence, that’s true.
-But at the same time, what is also hidden in plain sight is the potential reparative, minimal solidarity, elemental sociality.
+But at the same time, what is also hidden in plain sight is the potential of reparative, minimal solidarity, an elemental sociality.

 DFS: I did kind of answer that before when I was talking about the restoration of all that’s been extracted and expropriated under conditions of colonial and racial violence – that’s what I mean by decolonization.
 When that becomes the demand, then it also becomes another name for justice, which means several things: first, that this return should be taken seriously as a mandate, and that everything should be done towards meeting that impossible demand.
-If that becomes the mandate then everything else shifts and what emerges is also a new point of departure for thinking of justice and recognizing demands under that name.
-Everything comes together “later” in a way – not temporarily later, just logically later, because that’s the kind of “first” demand.
+If that becomes the mandate then everything else shifts and what emerges is a new point of departure for the thinking of justice and recognizing demands under that name.
+Everything comes together “later” in a way – not temporarily later, but logically later – because that mandate becomes the kind of “first” demand.

 CH: You frame your artistic approach as “elemental cinema” (in the full ambiguity of the term) and you have covered three elements in your films so far.
 Do you already know what the next move will be after fire, the one still missing, has been covered as well?
 Are there more candidates of “elementary” issues?